mfthomps/Labtainers/README.md

 The installation script and the update-designer.sh script set environment variables, so you may want to logout/login, or start a new bash shell before using Labtainers the first time.
+February 22
+- The http server failed to start in the vpn and vpn2 labs.
+Automated assessment removed from those labs until reworked.
 January 7, 2019
 - Fix gdblesson automated assessment to at least be operational.
 January 27, 2018